mxgoai/mxgo-core/docusaurus-site/docs/self-hosting.md

 ```
 To: ask@yourdomain.com
 Subject: Test Email
-Body: Can you help me understand how MXtoAI works?
+Body: Can you help me understand how MXGo works?
 ```

 ### What Happens:
 1. Email arrives at Cloudflare Email Routing
 2. Cloudflare Worker processes the email
-3. Worker forwards email data to your MXtoAI API
+3. Worker forwards email data to your MXGo API
-4. MXtoAI processes the email with AI
+4. MXGo processes the email with AI
 5. Response is sent back to the original sender

 ## 🔄 Managing the System